Rape, kidnapping charges dismissed against Kirkland man

 “She had pretty significant injuries that were consistent with her report,” but the Snapchat messages provided evidence that she consented, Petersen said.

 Brownlee, a college student originally from Houston, is set to graduate this spring with a computer science degree.
-He said he hopes to work in the gaming industry and worries the allegation will impede his job search.
+He said he hopes to work in the video game industry and worries the allegation will impede his job search.

 Brownlee said he’s grateful for support from family and friends and that his parents had the resources to bail him out of jail and hire his defense team.